Please reach out. We'd love to hear from you!

 The Style Maven

 Ali is the owner + scent curator of Currently Co., a small-batch, luxury soy candle brand, hand-poured in Des Moines.
 She has experience in floral design for weddings + special events.
 Ali is a wife, a mom of 3, native Iowan, former school counselor and creator of pretty things.
 She loves fragrant eucalyptus and fresh flowers in blue mason jars, along with bergamot-scented candles and a hot cup of coffee.
 Ali is wonderful at appealing to all of the senses by making a room look, feel, sound and smell comforting and inviting.
-At the farm, you'll find Ali teaching seasonal wreath-making workshoppes, as well as helping style bespoke floral arrangements.
+At the farm, you'll find Ali teaching seasonal wreath-making and candle-making workshoppes, as well as helping style bespoke floral arrangements.

 Meet the dream collaborators